Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

 \acknowledgments

-This work is supported in part by the Japan Society for the Promotion of Science (JSPS; KAKENHI Grant Numbers JP19H00693, JP19KK0354, JP20H04753, JP21H01088, T18K03622, JP17K14305, JH18H03712, JH18H05236), by the Pioneering Program of RIKEN for Evolution of Matter in the Universe (r-EMU), by the Graduate Program on Physics for the Universe at Tohoku university, and by the National Natural Science Foundation of China (No. 11933010 and 11875144).
-Simulations were performed on the Hokusai supercomputer at RIKEN, and on the Aterui II supercomputer (Cray XC50) at the Center for Computational Astrophysics of NAOJ.
+This work is supported in part by the Japan Society for the Promotion of Science (JSPS; KAKENHI Grants No. JP19H00693, No. JP19KK0354, No. JP20H04753, No. JP21H01088, No. T18K03622, No. JP17K14305, No. JH18H03712, No. JH18H05236), by the Pioneering Program of RIKEN for Evolution of Matter in the Universe (r-EMU), by the Graduate Program on Physics for the Universe at Tohoku University, and by the National Natural Science Foundation of China (No. 11933010, No. 11875144, and No.12233011).
+Simulations were performed on the Hokusai supercomputer at RIKEN, on the Aterui II supercomputer (Cray XC50) at the Center for Computational Astrophysics of NAOJ, and on the BSCC-M supercomputer at the Beijing Super Cloud Computing Center.